civl-verifier/civl-verifier.github.io/tutorial.md

 The atomic action `AtomicIncr` is labeled with the mover type `both` indicating that it is both a left mover and a right mover.
 Consequently, the calls to `Incr` in `p` do not have to be separated by a yield.
-The calls to `Incr` in `p` commute around atomic actions executed by other threads so that they all appear to execute together.
+The calls to `Incr` in `p` commute with atomic actions executed by other threads so that they all appear to execute together.
 The use of mover types leads to fewer yields and more efficient verification of the body of `p`.

 ## Mover procedures